bhochhi/react-guide/README.md

 #####[React Way of Thinking]()
-I should have covered this earlier when working with just raw React.
-My example reflects the way Pete Hunt suggested how one should think of react in his [docs](https://facebook.github.io/react/docs/thinking-in-react.html).
+This should be one of the first to mention and start with while building react components and also best explained already by  Pete Hunt his [docs](https://facebook.github.io/react/docs/thinking-in-react.html).
+My explanation and example are just reiteration of same thinking.
 Following are the steps to keep in mind while working with react.

 1. __Break the UI into component hierarchy__ When you see UI mocks, you should be able to break down the UI into various components representing the hierarchy.
 This makes more sense as underlying structure, which is DOM itself is represented by tree structure.
 More you practice, better you would be in breaking the UI into various components and sub components.
 Some techniques: follow _Single Responsibility Principle_ so that component will be doing only one thing.
 Next, check your data model, a component should be responsible to represent certain part of the model.
 2. __Build Static Version in React__ This will be the first time you write some code.
 Create all those components finalized from step 1 and have it render your static data model.
 Use props to pass data from parent to child.
 Build components either top-down or bottom-up approach.
 Note that the flow of data is one directional: You pass data model from parent to child components and child components renders to represent the view.
 However, this is true only for the first time.
 To make view interactive and update/render when data changes, the data being passed are categorized into two types: props and states.
 If a view changes the props value, component will be update itself however when state value changes the view gets render automatically.
 So now you know if you want to render view, you need to change the value of state data.
 Next is how to Identify the states.